haskell-miso/bun-wasm/README.md

 :rice: `bun-wasm`
 ====================

-Export Haskell functions to WASM modules for use with the [bun](https://bun.com/) test runner.
+Demonstrates how to use exported Haskell functions in WASM modules with the [bun](https://bun.com/) test runner.

 ```haskell
 -----------------------------------------------------------------------------